LibertyBSD/libertybsd-scripts/README.txt

 USAGE
 ----------------------------------------
-Usage of these scripts is pretty simple-- to make freshly deblobbed OBSD sources, just run them each with $1 being the directory of the corresponding source-code, like so:
+Usage of these scripts is pretty simple-- to make freshly deblobbed OBSD sources, just run them each with the argument being the directory of the corresponding source-code, like so:

 	sh src_deblob.sh /usr/src
 	sh man_deblob.sh /usr/src